- Webhook vs API: The Differences In Simple Terms

 - Slack has an API that enables you to integrate their messaging features into your third party apps.

-In the end, most applications end up using both APIs and webhooks together to create a system that can communicate the right types of data at the right times.
+Generally, most applications end up using both APIs and webhooks together to create a system that can communicate the right types of data at the right times.